-The ultimate 1922 Stutz Bearcat Series K DH and the best entertainment value pre war classic automobile.
-For sale.
-Previous owners / collectors / restorers Tom Batchelor and, "Val" Valentine - Page 16 now for sale at the Madison Zamperini Collection
+The ultimate 1922 Stutz Bearcat Series K DH (detachable cylinder head) is now available for sale.
+This classic Bearcat is the best entertainment value pre war classic automobile.
+In Concours d' Elegance condition.
+Previous owners / collectors / restorers Tom Batchelor and, "Val" Valentine - Page 16 Possibly the last Bearcat produced and one of only two in existence with the DH (detachable head) high performance engine.
+Now for sale at the Madison Zamperini Collection

-Please visit our other Pre War Classic Automobiles:
+Please visit our other Pre War Classic Automobile:

 Please review the Stutz brochure (3 pages) describing the new D-H detachable head engine at: https://madison-zamperini.smugmug.com/Cars/Stutz-Bearcat-k-dh-1922/i-MmqP8kQ/A